 Klaus Keysberg

 Yes, good question.
 Your question was that there should be 1.2 billion potential for working capital.
 So I don't want to be that precise.
 But I'm -- I would not contradict so much of this number here.
 So I can follow what you're telling.
 So we're coming out a bit different number, but it's, I would say, I understand what you're saying and you're not totally wrong.
-So regarding the inventory, the valuation in the inventory, if you look at our steel business, you don't really [indiscernible] to be very clear.
+So regarding the inventory, the valuation in the inventory, if you look at our steel business, we don't see a risk here to be very clear.
 I mean, we went through this in our VMs of procedures here, in the steel business in the materials business.
 We -- and I think you wrote this that we had in the Q4 a lower cost of market issuing the inventories of roughly €100 million which is already digested in the numbers.
 And we do not at the moment -- we do not see further risk for the ongoing quarters to come.

 Jason Fairclough